nbuesing/kafka-connect-opensky/README.md

+#

+The opensky API library is GPLv3, I am in the process of writing my own Feign based RESTful call to their endpoints.

+The use of the connector has to follow the OpenSky terms and conditions for usage of their API, but the connector with the modification will be able to be under the Apache 2 licensing correctly.

 # OpenSky Source Connector

 The OpenSky Source Connector provides a way to inject OpenSky Network into an Apache Kafka Cluster.